 A successful real estate agent is a master multitasker, and before CRMs, only the experts at managing and scheduling tasks made a decent income.

-In real estate sales, the CRM is a centralized system where users with access can add, update and view Agents’ activity, including leads, listings, updates, feedback, prospective buyer enquiries and sales contracts.
+The CRM is a centralized system in real estate sales where users with access can add, update, and view Agents’ activity, including leads, listings, updates, feedback, future buyer inquiries, and sales contracts.

 Technology only works well when the user knows how to use its features.
 Did you know most software users typically use 20% or less of features?
 What’s more, 30% of features are never used.

 How do you become an anomaly and use most CRM features as a Real Estate Agent?

 Well, you need to apply a two-pronged approach.
 The first action is to familiarise yourself with the essential features that you will use all of the time.
 It’s these functions that will immediately improve your productivity.

 Once you’ve gained confidence with the CRM, delve deeper with training on the other features that will save you time and assist with ‘working on your business’ – i.e., reporting.

 Get your team up to speed on using CRM operationally in your business.
 If we were to look at just one way a CRM can make a big difference for your real estate business, it would be marketing.

 CRM For Marketing

 So here’s how you can use a CRM the right way to optimize your marketing funnel as a real estate agent: